Russian Empire: Imperial Council

 This painting from c.
 1847 depicts the General Staff Building opposite the Winter Palace, which was the headquarters of the Army General Staff.
 Today, it houses the headquarters of the Western Military District/Joint Strategic Command West.

 The Catherine Palace, located at Tsarskoe Selo, was the summer residence of the imperial family.
 It is named after Empress Catherine I, who reigned from 1725 to 1727 (watercolor painting from the 19th century).

-Under Russia's revised Fundamental Law of 20 February 1906, the State Council was associated with the Duma as a legislative Upper House; from this time the legislative power was exercised normally by the emperor only in concert with the two chambers.
+Under Russia's revised Fundamental Law of 20 February 1906, the State Council was associated with the Duma as a legislative upper house; from this time the legislative power was exercised normally by the emperor only in concert with the two chambers.
 The Council of the Empire, or Imperial Council, as reconstituted for this purpose, consisted of 196 members, of whom 98 were nominated by the emperor, while 98 were elective.
 The ministers, also nominated, were ex officio members.
 Of the elected members, 3 were returned by the "black" clergy (the monks), 3 by the "white" clergy (secular), 18 by the corporations of nobles, 6 by the academy of sciences and the universities, 6 by the chambers of commerce, 6 by the industrial councils, 34 by local governmental zemstvos, 16 by local governments having no zemstvos, and 6 by Poland.
-As a legislative body the powers of the council were coordinate with those of the Duma; in practice, however, it has seldom if ever initiated legislation.
+As a legislative body the powers of the council were coordinate with those of the Duma; in practice, however, it seldom if ever initiated legislation.